WHERE KINGSTON RD & DANFORTH

 Closing costs on a pre-construction condo varies greatly depending on the actual purchase price of the unit, the builder and even the city you’re buying in.

-Roughly speaking in Toronto you can expect to pay approximately 3-5% of the purchase price in closing costs when purchasing a brand new condo.
+Roughly speaking in Toronto you can expect to pay approximately an additional 3-5% of the purchase price in closing costs when purchasing a brand new condo.

 Are there any ‘hidden’ costs when buying a pre-construction condo?